Skip to content

 Close-up of a data logger screen showing current temperature readings

-This blog will break down how to calibrate a data logger, how often you should calibrate it, and simple ways to keep it in top shape—so you’re not second-guessing the numbers.
+This guide will break down how to calibrate a data logger, how often you should calibrate it, and simple ways to keep it in top shape—so you’re never left second-guessing your own numbers.

 Why Calibration Matters (and What Happens When It’s Off)

-Let’s say a client says their cold room is hitting 5°C during peak hours—but your data logger shows 3°C, which seems fine.
-So you leave, thinking the unit's running well.
-But what if your logger was 2 degrees off?
+Let’s say a commercial client complains their expensive cold room is hitting 5°C during peak service hours—but your data logger shows a steady 3°C, which seems perfectly fine.
+So you leave, thinking the refrigeration unit is running well.
+But what if your logger's internal sensor had drifted and was 2 degrees off?

-Calibration means adjusting your logger to a known reference value—so the readings it gives are spot on.
-It’s like getting your car tyres aligned—everything might still roll, but not quite right without it.
+Calibration means officially adjusting your logger to match a known, certified reference value—so the readings it gives are absolutely spot on.
+It’s exactly like getting your ute's tyres aligned—everything might still roll, but it's pulling you in the wrong direction without you noticing.

 How to Calibrate a Data Logger: The Basics